b2ihealthcare/snow-owl/README.md

 Required Eclipse plug-ins (install the listed features):

+*Note: you may have to untick the `Show only the latest versions of the available software` checkbox to get older versions of a feature.*

 * Groovy (http://dist.springsource.org/release/GRECLIPSE/e4.4/)
  * Groovy-Eclipse
  * Extra Groovy compilers > Groovy compiler 2.0 feature